 In order to apply for a Project HEAL Treatment Grant, you must have answers to the following questions.
 Please consult your insurance company for information.

-- What is your out patient mental health coverage?
+- What is your annual out of pocket maximum?

 - Do you have out of network benefits?

 - Are there any limits on your coverage (i.e. 30 visits in a calendar year)?